SabiMantock/school-library/README.md

 ## 🔭 Future Features <a name="future-features"></a>

+- Create a class Classroom
+- Create the has-many/belongs-to relationship between Classroom and Student.
-- Create Nameable
+- Create a class Book
-- Turn Person class to Nameable
+- Create a class Rental
-- Prepare decorator
-- Prepare CapitalizeDecorator and TrimmerDecorator
+- Create the many-to-many (also has-many-through) relationship between Person and Book using the intermediate class Rental

 <p align="right">(<a href="#readme-top">back to top</a>)</p>